HankB/ESP32-ESP-IDF-PlatformIO-start/README.md

 ## Rename

-I've added `PlatformIO` to the project name to clarifyu that part of the tool chain.
+I've added `PlatformIO` to the project name to clarify that part of the tool chain.
 I found it does make a difference. (<https://github.com/HankB/Fun_with_ESP32/tree/main/ESP-IDF-PIO-VS_code> gave me fits adding support for the DS18B20 temperature sensor and I did so with ease using "bare" ESP-IDF tools as described by Espressif.
-I intend to duplicate this effort using that and will link to that when working.)
+I intend to duplicate this effort using that and the result of that effort are at <https://github.com/HankB/ESP32-ESP-IDF-CLI-start/tree/main>

 ## Motivation